hmrc/lisa-api/resources/public/api/conf/1.0/testdata/create-account.md

 <pre class="code--block">
 {
   "code": "TRANSFER_ACCOUNT_DATA_NOT_PROVIDED",
-  "message": "You must give a transferredFromAccountId, transferredFromLMRN and transferInDate when the creationReason is transferred"
+  "message": "You must give a transferredFromAccountId, transferredFromLMRN and transferInDate when the creationReason is transferred, current or previous year funds transferred"
 }
 </pre>
             </td>